szakitibi/documentation/docs/glossary.md

     The reference implementation often accompanies a technical standard, and demonstrates what should be considered the "correct" behavior of any other implementation of it.

 portlets
-    Portlets are widgets that can be inserted in predefined locations in {term}`Classic UI`.
+    Portlets are widgets that can be inserted in predefined locations in pages in {term}`Classic UI`.
     Portlets are most commonly used to add sidebars to the left or right of the main page content.
 ```